JenkinHe/auth-system/ProblemsChecklist.md

-make dependency injection work make the colours for my vscode look nice bloated configs and bloated modules from trial and error
+make dependency injection work make the colours for my vscode look nice bloated configs and bloated modules from trial and error migrate from routing-controllersd to a more supported routing system ask if theres anything i can add on to make it more robust, better, more modern etc